DISCOVER BANGKOK FROM THE HEART OF THE CITY

 Beyond the food, Chinatown is rich in culture with hidden temples, historic gold shops, and colourful markets.
 The glowing Yaowarat signs at night also make it one of the city’s best spots for photos.

-Take a short taxi ride to MRT Sam Yan Station, then take the MRT Blue Line to Wat Mangkon Station.
+Take the BTS from Chong Nonsi Station to Sala Daeng Station, then walk to MRT Silom Station and take the MRT Blue Line to Wat Mangkon Station.
 From there, it’s just a short walk to the heart of Yaowarat.

 BTS Chong Nonsi station